 Q. When is the current platform shutting off?

-A. The current learning platform is currently scheduled to be shut off the week of September 30, 2019.
+A. *Update* The current learning platform will be scheduled to be shut off during the week of the launch.
 We encourage Scouters to continue (or begin) their online training on the current learning platform, as all completed sessions will be recognized in the new learning platform once it is launched.
 Learning in progress cannot be brought over to the new platform—only completed sessions and milestones will be saved and transferred.

 Q. Will my training be brought over?